March 11, 2025

 Overlapping chain link fences

-Australia has about 43,000 people in prison; with over 65,000 people going through the prison system each year.1
+There are about 40,600 people in Australia’s prisons; with over 62,000 people going through the prison system each year.1

 Many people entering prison have poorer physical and mental health than the general population.1

-And, a large proportion have a history of alcohol, drug use and dependence.
+And, a large proportion have a history of risky alcohol, drug use and dependence.

 People in prison have often experienced social exclusion, disadvantage and trauma before being imprisoned.2